donalmurtagh/iou/README.md

 ### Run IOU

-To run the application, execute the Maven command below (it is assumed that location of `mvn` has been added to your system's `PATH` variable):
+To run the application, execute the Maven command below (which assumes that the location of `mvn` has been added to your system's `PATH` variable):

 `mvn compile exec:java -Dexec.mainClass=iou.gui.AppLauncher`